Sithira/APMS-BackEnd/README.md

 ## Setup

-use adoins command to download all the dependencies
+use `adoins` command to download all the dependencies

 ```bash
 adonis install
 ```

 or manually clone the repo and then run `npm install`.

+### The .env file
+APMS Runs of on top of MongoDB.
+Make sure you have installed mongoDB.
+Once database in place. edit the `.env` as to match your resources

 ### Running the server